The-Toblin/c2d10-foundry-vtt/README.md

 - Removed the ability to perform special attacks and defend rolls from chat messages.
 This was too much automation for the system and complicated more than it helped.

 ## 0.611
 - Removed multiple asterisks on skills because of multiple focuses.
+It will now only ever show one asterisk, if a Focus is present.
 - Focuses moved from `system.skills.focus` to their respective parent skills (eg `system.skills.physical.acrobatics.focus["parkour"]`).
 - Implemented proper migration scripts to handle version updates.
 - Removed old trait `item`s from characters since traits are now "Hooks" and are text based.